Why does my scalp itch after I color my hair? If you have ever asked yourself this question, then this post is for you.

-If you are not familiar with the routine of your new hair color, ask your colorist for a recommendation or contact the manufacturer.
+If you are not familiar with your new hair color routine, ask your colorist to recommend or contact the manufacturer.

-If you are new to hair coloring or you want to try out multi-tone color for your hair.
+If you are new to hair coloring or you want to try out multi-tone colors for your hair.

 Ingredients to Watch Out for in Hair Dye